 Dr. Sarah Brise DC, BSc

-Conditioning Specialist (NSCA CSCS)
+Certified Strength and Conditioning Specialist (NSCA CSCS)

 Sarah believes in a holistic, patient-centered approach to health care, encouraging patients to take an active role in their health.
 As a chiropractor and kinesiologist, Sarah uses her fitness and rehab experience to design custom exercise and stretching programs for her patients, as well as using A.R.T. to treat muscle and ligament injuries, and chiropractic adjustments to encourage optimal joint function.
 She strives to provide quality health care to all patients, ranging from treatment of infants and toddlers to chiropractic care during pregnancy, treatment of athletic injuries, workplace injuries, and relief from everyday aches and pains.